EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 :code:`rhu_55F_to_60F`                                  Resistance heat utilization for hourly temperature bin :math:`55 \leq T < 60`
 ======================================================= =========================================

 Computing summary statistics
 ============================

-Once you have obtained output dataframes from running the modules on your data, to compute summary statistics for the module, use the stats module.
-The example below works with the output file from the initial above and can be modified to use your data.
+Once you have obtained output for each individual thermostat in your dataset, use the stats module to compute summary statistics, which are formatted for submission to the EPA.
+The example below works with the output file from the tutorial above and can be modified to use your data.

-Some additional imports.
+(Some additional imports.)

 .. code-block:: python